schlotg/viage/docs/api.md

 }
 ```

-Additionally, you can pass an object in, instead of the this parameter that wil act as the source.
-In the above function you can replace the this parameter in the init function with something like this:
+Additionally, you can pass an object in, instead of the 'this' parameter, this object will act as the source.
+In the above function, you can replace the 'this' parameter in the init function with something like this:
 ```Javascript
 ...
   init() {